 Play and Creativity in Counseling Certificate

-At the very least, applicants are expected to have completed graduate-level coursework in child development, counseling theories and basic counseling skills.
-Students will be given the opportunity to utilize three different courses and a nine-week experiential lab.
-These courses illustrate the history, techniques, theories and applications behind play therapy.
+Applicants are expected to have completed graduate-level coursework in child development, counseling theories, and basic counseling skills appropriate to their profession.
+Students can complete the program in only two semesters, made up of three courses.
+These courses illustrate the history, theories, techniques, and applications of play therapy and expressive arts.

 Learn more about the Department of Counselor Educationa.Course Catalog